swalukose/BManwani/README.md

-# Sex Differences in Cardio-Embolic strokes: The triad of Arrhythmogenesis, Thrombosis and Inflammation
+# Sex Differences in Cardio-Embolic Strokes: The Triad of Arrhythmogenesis, Thrombosis and Inflammation

 ## Project Description